 Your responsibilities will vary based on whether you are the primary or secondary employer of the person taking FMLA leave.
 You can figure out which role you play by considering the following:

 - Who has the authority to assign work and to hire and fire the employee

 - Who decides the amount the employee is paid, and how often

 - Who provides leave and other forms of benefits

-If you are the primary employer, it’s your job to give required notices to your employees, provide FMLA leave and restore the employee to the same job or an equivalent one when they get back.
+If you're this person, then you're the primary employer and it’s your job to give required notices to your employees, provide FMLA leave and restore the employee to the same job or an equivalent one when they get back.

 And the secondary employer essentially can’t interfere in any way with the employee’s FMLA leave.

 Tip #2: When a temporary agency supplies employees to an employer, a “joint employment” ordinarily exists, and the temporary agency is most commonly the primary employer.
 BUT, according to leave laws, the secondary employer will have to restore the employee to the same or equivalent job when they return from FMLA leave.

 - They have a qualifying reason